dizid/sendformdata/README.md

 # sendformdata
 Serverless function: node.js API to accept form data from  [dizid.com/contact] and sends an email

+## Feature
+This function receives form data (name, email, message) in json format.
+It then calls the sendgrid API to email the received formdata.

 ## Deploy
-In sendformdata.js: Update the URL the form is submitted from In sendformdata.js: Configure the [const msg] to your needs At hosting company [Netlify]: Register environment variable(s) for [sendgriddata]
+In sendformdata.js: Configure the [const msg] to your needs Register sendgrid API key as environment variable(s) at Netlify